gmp-prem/github-pushing-more-than100mb/README.md

     ```
     curl -s https://packagecloud.io/install/repositories/github/git-lfs/script.deb.sh | sudo bash
     ```
+    1.3 after, get package from the repository, install with the Git LFS with this command
+    ```
+    sudo apt-get install git-lfs
+    ```

 1. Create the remote and local repo and sync between two first.
 This step, the external Git GUI can be used to provide easy access between remote side and local side